 The District continues to use the Discrepancy Model in order to identify students for Specific Learning Disabilities for all grade levels; however, a data collection system through tiered intervention and documentation will be utilized by the district for Child-Find activities and academic/behavioral interventions prior to the evaluation.
-Our current evaluation process begins with referrals being made to the Director of Special Education, School Psychologist, Instructional Coaches, or Title Teachers, and then a team of teachers and educational specialists build a plan for remediation/enrichment based on the needs of the student.
-Data review is completed during Data Summits three times a year with all teachers (Fall, Winter, Spring).
-The Instructional coaches then work with the teachers to review the student's formative, diagnostic, and summative data to identify the student's strengths and weaknesses.
-More specifically, the team may review local and state assessments, past and current grades, and observations from the classroom.
-The data review outcome is then used to plan for specific interventions (Tier 2 and 3) that are provided to the students in question.
-Once a student has been receiving Tier 3 interventions and it has not been effective, the team meets to discuss next steps for the student.
-For example, if a student is showing a lack of growth in comprehension and fluency on the guided reading assessments (Next Step Guided Reading), the academic coaches would work with the student's teacher to identify strategies to implement to provide direct intervention to that student or the team would consider alternative interventions.
+Our current evaluation process begins with referrals being made to the Director of Special Education, School Psychologist, General Education Teachers, or Title Teachers, and then a team of educational specialists build a plan for remediation/enrichment based on the needs of the student.
+Data review is completed during data review meetings which include all teachers and occur on a consistent basis.
+The team then works with the teachers to review the student's formative, diagnostic, and summative data to identify the student's strengths and weaknesses.
+More specifically, they may review local and state assessments, past and current grades, and observations from the classroom.
+The data review outcome is then used to plan for specific interventions (Tier 2 and 3) that are provided to the student(s) in question.
+Once a student has been receiving Tier 3 interventions and if they have not been effective, the team meets to discuss next steps for the student.
+For example, if a student is showing a lack of growth in comprehension and fluency on the guided reading assessments (Next Step Guided Reading), the intervention team would work with the student's teacher to identify strategies to implement to provide direct intervention to that student or the team would consider alternative interventions.
 Through the district's K-4 Title I program, elementary students also receive small group intervention in their specific areas of need.

 Students who continue to remain at risk (below benchmark for a predetermined period of time) receive weekly progress monitoring with documentation of remediation content.
 Parents are notified at this juncture regarding their child's progress, learning needs, and which interventions they are currently receiving.
 The School Psychologist/Principal facilitates a team meeting, along with the student's parents, to discuss concerns and additional interventions to address their needs.
 Parents are contacted and invited to participate and discuss future interventions.
-If the intensive intervention process does not assist the student in improving their academics, it is determined by the team, which includes the student's teacher, academic coach, principal, school psychologist, parents, and relevant academic staff, then an evaluation for special education services is recommended.
+If the intensive intervention process does not assist the student in improving their academics, it is determined by the team, which includes the student's teacher, support personnel, principal, school psychologist, parents, and relevant academic staff, then an evaluation for special education services is recommended.

 The assessment process is multidisciplinary in nature.
-During the evaluation process the student is assessed in all areas related to his / her suspected area of disability.
-The comprehensive evaluation is conducted by a multidisciplinary team comprised of qualified professionals in their specific area of expertise.
+During the evaluation process, the student is assessed in all areas related to his / her suspected area of disability.
+The comprehensive evaluation is conducted by a multidisciplinary team of qualified professionals in their specific area of expertise.
 Information is gathered from the student's parents, regular education teachers, and all support personnel who have worked with the student.
 The multidisciplinary team considers the student's response to implemented interventions based on data collection and supporting documentation.
 Assessments may include, but are not limited to, cognitive ability, academic achievement skills, behavioral functioning, adaptive functioning, visual-motor integration skills, auditory processing, visual processing, and social and emotional development.
 Depending on the results of the assessments completed, the team will then review and determine if the student qualifies for and is in need of special education services.
 If services are deemed necessary, the IEP team will determine the most appropriate educational program, services and environment, according to the evaluation results, to best address the student's needs and promote their strengths.
 A full continuum of services are considered, ranging from the least restrictive educational environment to the most restrictive.